MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/about-tools.md

 In the **Command Menu**:

-* _Panel tools_ are tools which open in the main toolbar by default, or in the **Activity Bar** when using **Focus Mode**.
+* _Panel tools_ are tools which open in the main toolbar by default.

 * _Drawer tools_ are tools which open in the Drawer toolbar by default, at the bottom of DevTools.
 Press `Esc` to show or hide the Drawer.

+The **Command Menu** first lists the Panel tools, and then the Drawer tools:

 ![The Command Menu, showing the Panel tools grouped together, and then the Drawer tools.](media/command-menu-panel-vs-drawer-tools.png)

-The three **More tools** menus list all the Panel tools and Drawer tools in alphabetical order, without differentiating Panel tools vs. Drawer tools.
-In contrast, the **Command Menu** first lists the Panel tools, and then the Drawer tools.

-You can move any closable tab tool from the Panel (main) toolbar to the Drawer tool, or vice versa.
-Right-click the tool's tab and then select **Move to bottom** or **Move to top**.
+To move a tool to the other toolbar, right-click the tool's tab and then select **Move to bottom** or **Move to top**.

 To open the **Command Menu**, press `Ctrl`+`Shift`+`P` (Windows/Linux) or `Command`+`Shift`+`P` (macOS).
 Or, click the **Customize and control DevTools** (![Customize icon.](media/customize-devtools-icon-light-theme.png)) button and then select **Run command**.

-In **Focus Mode**, the UI is simpler; the only tool on the **Drawer** is the **Console** tool.
-Even if you use the **Command Menu** to open a Drawer tool, the tool isn't opened on the Drawer, and can only be pinned to the Activity Bar, not placed next to the Console

 <!-- ====================================================================== -->